Walachul/milestone4/README.md

     The Romanian Alpine Logo was edited with GIMP v2 so that the elements will be white and background transparent.

-##### For elements such as typography, colors, logo, font etc. I was given the Romanian Alpine Club Brand Manual & Guidelines.
+##### For elements such as typography, colors, logo, font etc. I was following the Romanian Alpine Club Brand Manual & Guidelines.
-##### I can share this manual if needed with Code Institute.

 ## Backend
 - Django 1.11